alamm01/notetaker/README.md

 ## User Story

+AS A small business owner,
+I WANT to be able to write and save notes,
+SO THAT I can organize my thoughts and keep track of tasks I need to complete.

 ## Features

 - **Landing Page**: A welcoming page with a link to the notes page.
 - **Notes Page**: Displays existing notes on the left and provides an interface to create new notes on the right.
-- **Save & New Note Functionality**: Options to save new notes and create additional notes seamlessly.
+- **Save Delete & Add New Note Functionality**: Options to save new notes and create additional notes seamlessly.
 - **Persistent Storage**: Uses a `db.json` file for storing and retrieving notes.
 - **Unique Note Identification**: Each note is assigned a unique identifier for efficient management.